 In answer, he just shook his head.

-He reached out and grabbed my hand, drawing it toward him so he could kiss the back of it.
-His eyes met mine over the top of it, briefly, holding both a promise and a warning.
+He reached out and grabbed my hand, drawing it toward him so he could plant a kiss on my knuckles.
+His eyes met mine over the top of them, briefly, holding both a promise and a warning.
 A promise that he would answer me soon?
 A warning to stop asking questions?

 I tried to pull my hand from his, but he held on tight, his thumb stroking over my skin as he drove.

 He glanced over again and caught sight of my expression.
-A scowl crept over his face, and he dropped my hand and flicked on his blinker, pulling over to the side of the road.
+A scowl crept across his face, and he dropped my hand and flicked on his blinker, pulling off to the side of the road.